 2. U.S. cost figures are a moving target.
-American cities are becoming denser as the baby boomers age and opt for central-city living, as I discussed in a previous column.
+American cities are becoming denser as the baby boomers age and opt for central-city living.
 Denser cities require fewer miles of wire to serve their populations.

-4. As you may have heard, we're suffering very severe unemployment just at present.
-Joblessness is acute among less educated workers, many of whom used to work in the now severely depressed construction industry.
+4. As you may have heard, many Americans remain unemployed.
+Joblessness is acute among less educated workers, many of whom used to work in the depressed construction industry.
 Burying power lines is a project that could put many hundreds of thousands of the unemployed to work at tasks that make use of their skills and experience.

-Meanwhile, the federal government is able to borrow vast sums of money at the lowest interest rates since the Great Depression.
-The Obama stimulus has to date failed to produce many projects of lasting benefit to the country.
-But here's one that our children and grandchildren would appreciate -- and that might save our parents' lives.
+The Obama stimulus failed to produce many projects of lasting benefit to the country.
+Yet even now, borrowing costs remain low for governments and large ultilities.
+Burying power lines is a public works project for the 21st century that our children and grandchildren would appreciate – and that might save our parents’ lives.